Enhanced sampling methods for molecular dynamics simulations

 Note that in \hyperlink{ref:ExpEns} {expanded ensemble} approaches, a free energy as a function of the extended variable $\lambda$ can be defined as:

+Note the difference between this definition and that of a free energy surface as a function of a collective variable (Equation~\ref{eq:fes_definition}).
+Here there is no Dirac distribution $\delta$ because $\vx$ and $\lambda$ are separate variables, so we obtain the marginal distribution by integrating over $\vx$, which preserves the dependence on $\lambda$.
+In other words, a slice of configuration space at constant $\lambda$ is the complete space of $\vx$ coordinates, whereas a slice of configuration space at constant $\vz = \xi(\vx)$ is only a slice or subset of this coordinate space.

 There is a very general relation between thermodynamic quantities (with the dimension of an energy) and probabilistic quantities.
-The latter can be expressed as minus thermal energy ($-k_B T = -\beta^{-1}$) times the natural logarithm of the former: this process is called Boltzmann inversion.
+The latter can be expressed as minus thermal energy ($-k_\mathrm{B} T = -\beta^{-1}$) times the natural logarithm of the former: this process is called Boltzmann inversion.
 The main quantities discussed above are summarized in Table~\ref{tab:quantities}.